 The GLOB operator is similar to LIKE but uses the Unix file globbing syntax for its wildcards.
 Also, GLOB is case sensitive, unlike LIKE.
 Both GLOB and LIKE may be preceded by the NOT keyword to invert the sense of the test.
 The infix GLOB operator is implemented by calling the function glob(Y,X) and can be modified by overriding that function.

 The REGEXP operator is a special syntax for the regexp() user function.
 No regexp() user function is defined by default and so use of the REGEXP operator will normally result in an error message.
-If a application-defined SQL function named "regexp" is added at run-time, that function will be called in order to implement the REGEXP operator.
+If an application-defined SQL function named "regexp" is added at run-time, then the "X REGEXP Y" operator will be implemented as a call to "regexp(Y,X)".

 The MATCH operator is a special syntax for the match() application-defined function.
 The default match() function implementation raises an exception and is not really useful for anything.
 But extensions can override the match() function with more helpful logic.